sowdust/tafferugli/docs/metrics/built-in.md

 Computes, for each target user, their specific *friends (i.e.: # of following) per followers* ratio.

 By default, it **tags** users that have a "higher/lower than normal" *friends/follower* ratio, where a "higher/lower means more/less than 3 standard deviations of the average *friends/followers* ratio of the target set.
-Not sure if this statistics make sense -- suggestions and customisation are very welcome.
+Not sure if this statistics makes sense -- suggestions are very welcome.

-It adds a **fact** to tagged users, stating their *friends/followers* ratio.
+Adds a **fact** to tagged users, stating their *friends/followers* ratio.

-It might be useful in identifying:
+Might be useful in identifying:

  - influencers (low *friends/followers* ratio)
  - automated accounts created just to follow others (high *friends/followers* ratio)